Minimizing Sensitivity to Model Misspecification: Introduction

-Our local approach leads to tractable expressions for worst-case bias and mean squared error as well as for the minimum-mean squared error estimators in a given neighborhood of the reference model.
-A minimum-mean squared error estimator generically takes the form of a one-step adjustment of the prediction based on the reference model by a term which reflects the impact of model misspecification, in addition to a more standard term which adjusts the estimate in the direction of the efficient estimator based on the reference model.
+Our local approach leads to tractable expressions for worst-case bias and MSE, as well as for minimum-MSE estimators in a given neighborhood of the reference model.
+A minimum-MSE estimator takes the form of a one-step adjustment of the estimator based on the reference model by a term which reflects the impact of model misspecification, in addition to a more standard term which adjusts the estimate in the direction of the efficient estimator based on the reference model.
 Implementing the optimal estimator only requires computing the score and Hessian of a larger model, evaluated at the reference model.
 The large model never needs to be estimated.
 This feature of our approach is reminiscent of the logic of Lagrange Multiplier (LM) testing.
-In addition we show that, beyond likelihood settings, our approach can be applied to models defined by moment restrictions.

-To illustrate our approach we first analyze a linear regression model where the researcher postulates that covariates are exogenous, while contemplating the possibility that this assumption might be violated.
-The goal is to estimate a regression parameter.
-The researcher has a set of instruments, which she believes to be valid, but the rank condition may fail to hold.
-In this case the minimum-MSE estimator interpolates, in a nonlinear fashion, between the ordinary least squares (OLS) and instrumental variable (IV) estimators.
-When the first-stage rank condition holds, letting the neighborhood size tend to infinity gives the IV estimator.
-However, since the minimax rule induces a particular form of regularization of the first-stage matrix (akin to Ridge regression), the minimum-MSE estimator is always well-defined irrespective of the rank condition.

-We then apply our approach to two main illustrations.
-First, we consider a class of panel data models which covers both static and dynamic settings.
-Our main focus is on average effects, which depend on the distribution of individual effects.
-The risk of misspecification of this distribution and its dependence on covariates and initial conditions has been emphasized in the literature (e.g., Heckman, 1981).
-This setting is also of interest since it has been shown that, in discrete choice panel data models, common parameters and average effects often fail to be point-identified (Chamberlain, 2010, Honor\'e and Tamer, 2006, Chernozhukov \textit{et al.}, 2013), motivating the use of a sensitivity analysis approach.
-While existing work provides consistency results based on large-$n,T$ asymptotic arguments (e.g., Arellano and Bonhomme, 2009), here we focus on assessing sensitivity to misspecification in a fixed-$T$ setting.

-In panel data models, we show that minimizing mean squared error leads to a regularization approach (specifically, Tikhonov regularization).
-The penalization reflects the degree of misspecification allowed for, which is itself calibrated based on a detection error probability.
-When the parameter of interest is point-identified and root-$n$ consistently estimable the estimator converges to a semi-parametrically consistent estimator as the neighborhood size tends to infinity.
-Importantly, our approach remains informative when identification is irregular or point-identification fails.
-In simulations of a dynamic panel probit model under misspecification, we illustrate that our estimator can provide substantial bias and MSE reduction relative to commonly used estimators.